MRiach/Numerical_Solutions_to_ODEs/README.md

 The assignments are embedded within the report for each coursework.

-First class honours was awarded for the whole project.
+First class honours was awarded for the whole project - 90.25%